South Townsville

 Residential development activity is lower than average in South Townsville according to AreaSearch's national comparison of local real estate markets

-South Townsville had minimal construction activity with 3 new dwelling approvals annually on average between 2016 and 2020 (total of 16 approvals).
-This low development level reflects the rural nature of South Townsville, where housing needs rather than market demand typically drive development.
-The small sample size means individual projects can significantly influence annual growth statistics.
+South Townsville had minimal construction activity between 2016 and 2020 with only three new dwellings approved annually, totaling 16 over the five-year period.
+This low development level reflects its rural nature where housing needs drive development rather than broad market demand.
+The small sample size can significantly influence annual growth statistics.

 Frequently Asked Questions - Development